fmartinou/whats-up-docker/docs/ui/triggers.md

 ## Triggers

-This view list  all the configured triggers.
+This view lists all the configured triggers.

 ![image](./triggers.png)